jojo-konodioda/PPFuzzer/README.md

 # PPFuzzer

-- The <videos> directory shows the video record of vulnerabilities.
+- The <font color=blue>videos</font> directory shows the video record of vulnerabilities.

-- The <src<> directory is the code for replaying the vulnerabilities.
+- The <font color=blue>src</font> directory is the code for replaying the vulnerabilities.

-- The <vul_scenarios> directory contains the point cloud files of scenarios that trigger misbehaviors of path planners.
+- The <font color=blue>vul_scenarios</font> directory contains the point cloud files of scenarios that trigger misbehaviors of path planners.

 ## Setup